lawlesscreation/coding-standards/css.md

 ### DRYing CSS

-Try to write DRYer code when possible. <abbr title="Don't Repeat Yourself">DRY</abbr> code usually means two things:
+Try to write DRYer code when possible.
+DRY (Don't Repeat Yourself) code usually means two things:

 1. Less actual code, meaning smaller file sizes, more efficient code, etc.
 2. Less to maintain; not repeating yourself simplifies things when you come to make changes or additions in the future.